AcheronProject/SharkPCB/README.md

 *This is supposed to be the final version of the V3 series.
 It will be prototyped in the next weeks.*

+## **2019/02/27 (V3.1.1)**

+Fixed a little problem with the Edge Cuts.
+Somehow for a reason only God knows KiCad messed up the starting and finish point coordinates of the lines and arcs in this layer.
+This has now been fixed manually.
+Really small (< 5 mil) modifications were made on the edges of the PCB.

 # Bill of Materials

 In the ./bom/ folder there is an .xlsx file that can be uploaded directly into the LCSC site.
 The file contains all LCSC part numbers, quantities and descriptions.